gbv/jskos-vue/docs/components/ConceptTree.md

 ### navigateToUri

-**Arguments**
+Navigate to a concept in the hierarchy with loading missing concepts.
+If the concept is already rendered, it is scrolled to (and optionally selected).
+Otherwise the function tries to open the path from the top concepts down to the target using by loading narrower concepts.
+Returns a Promise with boolean `true` if navigation succeeded, `false` otherwise.
+Method arguments:

 - `uriOrConcept` *string | { uri: string }* — the concept URI to navigate to
 - `options` *object, optional*
   - `select` *boolean, default `true`* — whether to set `modelValue` to the target concept
   - `onlyIfNotInView` *boolean, default `true`* — pass-through to `scrollToUri`

-If the concept is already rendered, it is scrolled to (and optionally selected).
-Otherwise the function tries to open the path from the top concepts down to the target by loading missing concepts as needed.

 **Returns** a Promise resolving to `true` if navigation succeeded, `false` otherwise.